Accounting for Noise and Singularities in Bayesian Calibration Methods for Global 21-cm Cosmology Experiments: Acknowledgements

 \section{Acknowledgements}

-CJK would like to thank Ian Roque for his work on developing the calibration methods used by REACH.
 CJK was supported by Science and Technology Facilities Council grant number ST/V506606/1.
 WJH was supported by a Royal Society University Research Fellowship.
 SAKL was supported by the European Research Council and the UKRI.
 HTJB acknowledges support from the Kavli Institute for Cosmology Cambridge and Kavli Foundation.
 DJA was supported by Science and Technology Facilities Council grant number ST/X00239X/1.
 EdLA was supported by Science and Technology Facilities Council grant number ST/V004425/1.
 We would also like to thank the Kavli Foundation for their support of REACH.
 The authors thank the Science and Technology Facilities Council grant number EP/Y02916X/1 for supporting the REACH project.